Worried about someone's mental health

 You might be worried about someone you don’t know very well.
 For example, a housemate, neighbour, tenant or colleague.
 It’s unlikely that you know who their GP is, or if they are getting help from mental health services.

 If you feel someone is struggling with their mental health you can contact social services and tell them.
-Their contact details are usually on the Local Authority’s (LA) website.
-We can try to find these details for you if you contact us.
+Their contact details are usually on the local authority’s (LA) website.
+Or we could look for you.
+You can contact us on 0300 5000 927.

 You may be concerned that someone is at risk because of their mental health.
 If you think someone is being abused you can report this to the adult safeguarding team, in social services.
 There are many different types of abuse.
 This includes:

 If someone is not looking after themselves this may be neglect.
 You can tell the safeguarding team about this.
-You can find the details of the adult safeguarding team on your council website, or we can try to look for this information for you.
+Their contact details are usually on the LA’s website.
+Or we could look for you.
+You can contact us on 0300 5000 927.

 What things should I remember?